reviveMC74/reviveMC74/README.md

 (TBD)

+### Revival Process

+The revival process is done in step, called 'objectives'.
+Most objectives have perequiste objectives.
+If a perequiste objective has already been completed, it is not skipped (unless it is explicity requested by the user).
+This objectively run in the following order:

+* checkFiles    Verifies that you have the needed files, apps, images, and programs.
+* replaceRecovery       Replace the recovery partition with a full featured recovery program
+* backupBoot    Backs up boot partitions and extracts the files from it.
+* fixBootPartition      Rewrites the boot partition image with a 'fixed'(unlocked) ramdisk
+* installApps   Install VOIP phone app, uninstall old Meraki phone apps
+* revive        The Prime Objective -- causes the perequisites to be run

+* listObjectives        (optional) Lists all objectives
+* adbMode       Gets device into 'adb' mode.
+* resetBFF      (manual step) Reset the 'Boot partion Fixed Flag' to force this fixBootParation to be rerun on a subsequent call.

+If you look in reviveMC74.py, each 'objective' is in its own function, for example,
+'backupBootFunc' if the function that imlements the 'backupBoot' objective.
+The first thing 'backupBootFunc' does is to call 'replaceRecoveryFunc' to see if the recovery partition has had 'clockwork recovery' installed.
+If it hasn't it proceeds do that.

+### Uploaded Data

+In the 'backupBoot' objective of reviving the MC74, the contents of the stock /boot partition is uploaded to the host, and extracted.
+It is then modified and reassembled.
+This data is left on the host computer for advanced users to look and and modify.
+After modification the user can repeat the reviveMC74.py 'fixBootPartition' objective to install those modifications to the MC74.

+The data on the host includes:
+*rmcBoot.imgOrig  -- the original boot partition image uploaded from phone *rmcBootUnpack    -- boot.img unpacked
+*rmcBootRamdisk   -- ramdisk.gz from rmcBootUnpack, expanded into individual files

 ### Problems with the revival process

 If a problem occurs while running reviveMC74.py, look at the 'reviveMC.log' file, it may